Early Childhood Education (ECE)

-Rasmussen College’s ladder curriculum allows you to easily transfer your credits toward an Associate’s degree in Early Childhood Education.
+Rasmussen University’s ladder curriculum allows you to easily transfer your credits toward an Associate’s degree in Early Childhood Education.
 Upon receiving your Associate's degree, you can transfer those credits toward an ECE Bachelor’s degree.

 Implement strategies for health policies, controlling disease, establishing proper nutrition and responding to children's special health concerns.